TouchSurgery/android-tech-test/README.md

-# Digital Surger Android Tech Test
+# Digital Surgery Android Tech Test

 We would like you to spend a few hours on the following technical task: